 Now there’s always a time where you need to zoom back in and make sure that you take care of the main problem because it’s easy to get carried away with other enhancements and ideas.
 But this approach can lead to surprising results.

-Here’s a good example: one of my clients was in desperate need of an overhaul in the process they used for tracking training they conduct across the United States and the cost of those trainings.
-There was a process to document the trainings in Salesforce but other related information was spread across many different excel spreadsheets and there was no ownership which led to the data being incorrect or not tracked at all.
+Here’s a good example: one of my clients was in desperate need of an overhaul in the process they used for tracking training they conduct across the United States and the cost of those pieces of training.
+There was a process to document the training in Salesforce but other related information was spread across many different excel spreadsheets and there was no ownership which led to the data being incorrect or not tracked at all.
 They were also struggling with user adoption because Salesforce was not set up intuitively.

 They came to us saying, “We need help rebuilding this part of Salesforce, and while we’re doing that we want to track cost.
 How do we do that?”

 Well, in the process of finding the answers to those questions I discovered that we could eliminate a good deal of extra work they were doing.

 They were sending out certifications when their clients completed training.
 They were also keeping track of trainings that people went to, but those things were managed by two separate people—each of whom didn’t know what the other was doing.
 We realized if we were already keeping track of trainings and certifications, we could easily automate the process.
 So, the people who attended the classes were added to a process that demonstrated they could be certified, and then sent the certification when they completed a survey of the course.

 The original goal was to make things easier for the users.
 But just by asking a few questions, we helped free up hours of staff time a day and made the entire thing run more efficiently.

 It’s funny because that kind of “yes, and” approach—where we say “yes, we could do that, and we could also do this”—didn’t always come naturally to me.